 Sales tax laws are complicated.
 They vary from state to state and even from town to town.
 And right now they’re changing fast.
-A recent Supreme Court decision allows each state to make laws requiring out of state sellers to collect sales tax.
-Not only are states still deciding what to do about the end of Quill, they are also figuring out how their new laws work and even going to court over the details.
+A recent Supreme Court decision allows each state to make laws requiring out-of-state sellers to collect sales tax.
+Not only are states still deciding what to do about the end of Quill, but they are also figuring out how their new laws work and even going to court over the details.

 So an ordinary tax table just isn’t enough to keep you on track.
 You need a tax engine.

 If you have e-commerce on your website, you probably have a simple sales tax engine.
 When your customers put in their addresses, the tax engine checks the tax rate in their town and calculates the sales tax on their purchases.

 That’s great — but it doesn’t have the level of accuracy you need.
 For one thing, it probably relies entirely on zip code, which may not be enough information to get the exact rate for each jurisdiction.
 It probably also doesn’t take into account special tax rates for specific items or detailed regulations for your industry.
 Chances are, it doesn’t even update often enough to catch all the changes in rates and regulations.